CAMeL-Lab/Arabic_ALA-LC_Romanization/README.md

 ## Running Arabic ALA-LC Romanization models

-This section describes how to run the various prediction models we report on in [publication](#publication) By default, predictions are run on the dev set, but you can replace the `dev` argument with `test` or a path to any tsv file containing an input column labelled `ar`.
+This section describes how to run the various prediction models we report on in [publication](#publication).
+By default, predictions are run on the dev set, but you can replace the `dev` argument with `test` or a path to any tsv file containing an input column labelled `ar`.

 ### 1. Rules Simple

-The baseline model Romanizes any input Arabic text based on the regex rules mapped in `src/predict/ar2phon/ar2phon_map.tsv` and handles exceptional spellings mapped in `src/predict/ar2phon/loc_exceptional_spellings.tsv`.
+The baseline model Romanizes any input Arabic text based on
+- the regex rules mapped in `src/predict/ar2phon/ar2phon_map.tsv`
+- exceptional spellings mapped in `src/predict/ar2phon/loc_exceptional_spellings.tsv`.

 > python3 src/loc_transcribe.py predict simple dev